siilike/gradle-toolkits/README.javascript.md

 See defaults in [`src/ee/keel/gradle/js/dsl/JsToolkitExtension.groovy`](src/ee/keel/gradle/js/dsl/JsToolkitExtension.groovy).

-After a successful build you should run the `saveBuildToolsLocks` task that will copy `tools/pnpm-lock.yaml` as `pnpm-lock-tools.yaml` into the root directory for predictable builds and also add it to version control.
+After a successful build you should run the `saveJsBuildToolsLocks` task that will copy `tools/pnpm-lock.yaml` as `pnpm-lock-tools.yaml` into the root directory for predictable builds and also add it to version control.

 ## Babel